 For Quilt County 2017 The Arts Center presents a larger than life theme on the log-cabin pattern.

-For this exhibit, fiber artist Clay Lohmann will create a 3 dimensional cabin, constructed from panels in the historical log-cabin pattern.
-Each log-cabin square measures about 36”, Lohman uses basic patterned cotton (as in older traditional quilting methods).
-Visitors to the exhibit will be able to enter the cabin, where a video will enhance the pioneer character of the houses homesteaders built.
+For this exhibit, fiber artist Clay Lohmann creates a 3-dimensional cabin, constructed from panels in the historical log-cabin pattern.
+Each logcabin square measures about 36”.
+Lohman uses basic patterned cotton (as in older traditional quilting methods).
+Visitors to the exhibit will be able to enter the cabin.
+A video connects visitors to the pioneer character of the houses homesteaders built.

 Lohmann invited artists Julie Green, Anna Fidler and Kerry Skarbakka to create the surroundings of the log cabin.

 At 8 a.m. each morning for past fifteen years, Julie Green documents the garden view.The first dozen years were video, and now it is sumi ink on paper.
 She divides the paper up in rectangles representing the day of the month.
 Each day she paints 1 rectangle.
 The result is as pieced quilts are: one object that is built up out of smaller elements.
 Because she paints only one part of the image each day, there are small differences.